-He went into the details of the licenses for business that come to Verona.
+He went into the details of the licenses for businesses that come to Verona.

-“We are keeping an eye on that, and we will keep the New Jersey town informed as to when and what legislation will be passing for that,” he said.
+“We are keeping an eye on that.
+We will keep the New Jersey town informed as to when and what legislation will be passing for that,” he said.

-Summit and Issues with Cannabis in New Jersey Towns
+Summit and Cannabis Issues in New Jersey Towns

-Summit, NJ recently banned adult-use sales from dispensaries in its town but allowed medical cannabis dispensaries.
-It is a generally conservative wealthier area where you would not expect a dispensary.
-Thus, their vote of 6-1 against came as no surprise even though the cannabis referendum won a majority in the state and the New Jersey town.
+Summit, NJ, recently banned adult-use sales from dispensaries in its town but allowed medical cannabis dispensaries.
+It is a generally conservative, wealthier area where you would not expect a dispensary.
+Thus, their vote of 6-1 against came as no surprise.
+That’s even though the cannabis referendum won a majority in the state and the New Jersey town.

-“I will say that several of you people have used cannabis in your life, and hundreds if not thousands of your community members use cannabis,” activist Patrick Duff said.
+“I will say that several of you people have used cannabis in your life.
+Hundreds if not thousands of your community members use cannabis,” activist Patrick Duff said.
 “The reason the banned is desired is due to “a stigma created almost a hundred years ago.”

 Sativa Cross also protested the ordinance.